directus-labs/os-santa/directus/README.md

 1. **Install Docker**: Ensure Docker is installed on your machine.
 You can download it from [Docker's official website](https://www.docker.com/products/docker-desktop).

-2. **Navigate to the `.directus` Directory**: Open your terminal and navigate to the `.directus` directory where the Docker Compose file is located.
+2. **Navigate to the `directus` Directory**: Open your terminal and navigate to the `directus` directory where the Docker Compose file is located.

 3. **Start the Docker Containers**: Run the following command to start the Directus instance: